 Part I of this article is for new artists, as well as emerging successful live bands or singer-songwriters.

 Part II discusses artists who are successful enough to work with booking agents.
 It includes a booking agency contract with a venue that is good for the artist and the agent.
 I add comments showing the changes that the venue would probably request.

 Part III deals with the internet’s convergence with live performance to create new revenue streams.
 It includes a new “Revenue Share” program at Smalls nightclub in Manhattan.
 This program offers artists money by allowing off-site fans to watch the gig live and on demand.

 Passing the Hat: The Tip Jar

-There are many venues—such as small clubs and restaurants—that will allow musicians to book a set and entertain diners or drinkers for free, and then “pass the hat” after their session.
-Performing in public places, such as on the street or in subways, for gratuities or “busking,” is another way to make money from live performance.
+There are many venues that will allow musicians to entertain diners or drinkers for free, and then “pass the hat” after their session.
+Performing in public places for gratuities, or “busking”, is another way to make money from live performance.